Divorce Lawyers in Virginia Beach

-Our Divorce Lawyers from Virginia Beach work closely with you to understand all of the unique issues surrounding your separation and impending divorce.
+Our divorce lawyers work closely with you to understand all of the unique issues surrounding your separation and impending divorce.
 Mahoney & Richmond offers decades of experience to ensure that your long-term interests are protected and the results are returned in your favor.

 Family law is all we do, and we will work hard to put our myriad resources to work for you as you navigate your way toward a new beginning.

 Military Divorce And Benefits Division

-Although the process surrounding the divorce of military personnel is no different than that faced by civilians, several factors surrounding military employment can make the process more difficult and time consuming.
+Although the process surrounding the divorce of military personnel is no different than that faced by civilians, several factors related to military employment can make the process more difficult and time-consuming.
 To name just a few: military pensions, health insurance coverage, gross income calculations and the federal regulations determining the benefits to divorced spouses.
-Whether you are a member of the military or the spouse of a service member, you can depend on our Virginia Beach Divorce attorneys’ years of in-depth experience to represent your interests and rights under both federal and state laws.
+Whether you are a member of the military or the spouse of a service member, you can depend on our divorce attorneys’ years of in-depth experience to represent your interests and rights under both federal and state laws.